Complete our online form to enquire about a loan now

-A Line of Credit provides you with access to the equity in your home or investment properties whenever you need it.
-It is similar to an overdraft facility in that funds can be withdrawn up to the original loan amount approved, at anytime.
-The interest rate on a Line of Credit facility is usually a variable rate that fluctuates with the market.
-You can generally access your Line of Credit via a Credit Card, debit card, phone and internet banking.
-A Line of Credit provides you with easy access to funds ensuring peace of mind in times of need.
+A line of credit provides you with access to the equity in your home or investment properties whenever you need it.
+It is similar to an overdraft facility in that funds can be withdrawn up to the original loan amount approved at anytime.
+The interest rate on a line of credit facility is usually a variable rate that fluctuates with the market.
+A line of credit provides you with easy access to funds ensuring peace of mind in times of need.

 As the name implies, you are required to pay only the interest on this type of loan.
-The loan is generally structured with an initial term ranging from 1 to 5 years during which no Principal reduction is required on the loan.
-At the end of that initial period, the lender will generally rollover the loan into a Principal & Interest repayment (unless you request otherwise) for its remaining term which can be up to a total of 30 years.
+The loan is generally structured with an initial term ranging from 1 to 5 years during which no principal reduction is required on the loan.
+At the end of that initial period, the lender will generally rollover the loan into a principal and interest repayment (unless you request otherwise) for its remaining term which can be up to a total of 30 years.

 This type of loan is more suited to the property investor as opposed to the owner occupier and the interest can be either fixed or variable.

-These loans are suitable for borrowers who, at some stage, have had their credit history adversely affected by any of the following circumstances:
+These loans are suitable for borrowers who, at some stage, have had their credit history adversely affected by, for example, one of the following scenarios:

 - One or more credit defaults listed against them by a lender or service provider.